Provable Training Set Debugging for Linear Regression: Appendix for Section

-In this section, we will present the support recovery results in Proposition~\ref{randomdesign_subset_recovery_prop} and Proposition~\ref{randomdesign_exact_recovery_prop}, and the comparisons of the three conditions in the one- and two-pool cases in Table~\ref{tab:random-comparison}.
-The proofs of the propositions are supplied in Appendix~\ref{apn:ortho-proof}.
+In this section, we will present the support recovery results for sub-Gaussian design in Proposition~\ref{randomdesign_subset_recovery_prop} and Proposition~\ref{randomdesign_exact_recovery_prop}, and the comparisons of the three conditions in the one- and two-pool cases in Table~\ref{tab:random-comparison}.
+Later, we will provide the proofs of the propositions.